devongovett/snoozr/README.md

-sleepr
+snoozr
 ======

-Sleepr is an app for sleeping
+Snoozr is an app for sleeping